 Go beyond fitness

 The Wii console can be used for much more than just fitness.
-Elderly players can play sports such as tennis and bowling on
+Elderly players can play sports such as golf on

 Mario Kart Wii.
 The console also features puzzle and brain games, and more than 200 family-appropriate games that are perfect for sharing with the grandkids.